Price: So a chunk of the site itself is free, but in order to get into the actual training, you need to buy one of their programs.

 It stands for “American Writers & Artists Inc”.
 It is not a scam.
 It is basically a freelance training program which has several packages which you can buy to learn the “art” of being successful in the business.

--I don’t like that most of the site, even where it offers free resources/blogs leads into one or more sales pages trying to get you to buy stuff.
-My recommended freelance program on the other hand provides a lot of free, good info and even their paid training is great.
+1) I don’t like that most of the site, even where it offers free resources/blogs leads into one or more sales pages trying to get you to buy stuff.
+I understand why they do it, but the value of the free training needs to be incredible to justify buying into the next level content.

--There isn’t much free, HIGH quality info you can use.
+2) There isn’t much free, high quality info you can use.

--Not only are there different price points, but some of them are also expensive.
+4) Not only are there different price points, but some of them are also very expensive.

--Adding to the last one, if you have knowledge on niche markets that are POPULAR, this will be even greater.
+6) Adding to the last one, if you have knowledge on niche markets that are popular, this will be even greater.
 A freelance writer who knows a lot about subjects pertaining to fitness is much more valuable and more likely to find work than someone who knows about knitting for example.
 See examples of 50 profitable niches here.